GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Implementation Report

 This report describes all the steps and techniques used to load and  pre-processing an dataset of the German Traffic Signs, to train and evalutate a ConvNet to predict and reconize the signs labels.

----
+Below is describes the ahrdware as well the enrironment used in the project.

+Processor:Intel® Core™ i5-5200U CPU @ 2.20GHz × 4
+Graphics: GeForce 930M/PCIe/SSE2
+OS: Linux Ubuntu 17.04 64 bits
+Environment: Anaconda 3 / TensorFlow-GPU / CUDA Toolkit 8.0

 # Build a Traffic Sign Recognition Project